rafiibnsultan/GeoSAM/README.md

 # GeoSAM: Fine-tuning SAM with Sparse and Dense Visual Prompting for Automated Segmentation of Mobility Infrastructure

+(Hello, this is currently the old approach we tried.
+The "updated" approach that can take "text" as prompts in addition to sparse or click prompts can be found in the <a href="https://github.com/rafiibnsultan/GeoSAM/tree/GeoSAM_with_text">GeoSAM_with_text branch</a>

 This repository is dedicated to the work of GeoSAM.
 Please find the paper here: <a href="https://arxiv.org/abs/2311.11319">Link</a>